itchio/boar/README.md

 Formats with native dependencies will fail to extract if the required libraries are not available.
 The pure Go extractors work without any additional dependencies.

+### Native library installation

+The `szextractor` package can automatically download the required 7-zip native libraries at runtime from [broth.itch.zone/libc7zip](https://broth.itch.zone/libc7zip), itch.io's binary distribution service.
+When `szextractor.EnsureDeps` is called, it checks for the required libraries next to the executable and fetches them from broth if they are missing or have mismatched hashes.

+By default, library versions and hashes are pinned in the hardcoded formulas under `szextractor/formulas/`.
+You can override this to fetch from a specific broth channel (e.g. `head` for the latest build) using `szextractor.SetDepChannel("head")`, which skips hash verification and fetches from `broth.itch.zone/libc7zip/{os}-{arch}-{channel}/LATEST/archive.zip`.
+The `szextractor.InstallDeps` function can be used to force a fresh download regardless of what is already on disk.

+Set the environment variable `BUTLER_NO_DEPS=1` to disable automatic dependency fetching entirely.

 ## Dependencies

   * <https://github.com/itchio/savior> - for resumable extraction (zip, tar)